Japanese Riichi Mahjong vs Other Versions: Chinese, Hong Kong, and American Styles Compared

 How Mahjong Changes Around the World: From Japan to China and Beyond

-Mahjong rules differ from country to country.
-Discover how Japan’s Riichi Mahjong compares with Chinese, Hong Kong, Taiwanese, and American versions—the tiles, scoring systems, and unique rhythms of each style.
+Mahjong rules differ around the world.
+Compare Japanese Riichi Mahjong with Chinese, Hong Kong, Taiwanese, and American styles—tile counts, scoring systems, pace, and cultural atmosphere explained clearly.

 What Makes Japanese Riichi Mahjong Unique